airsquared/blobsaver/README.md

 Help support this project by ⭐️'ing it!
+[Donations](https://www.paypal.me/airsqrd) also appreciated!

 # blobsaver
 A GUI for saving SHSH blobs using encounter's fork of tsschecker(uses tihmstar's original for linux).
 Supports both Mac, Windows, and Linux.
 Requires [Java](https://java.com/inc/BrowserRedirect1.jsp).